shalamyansky/fb_xml/README.md

 		12 - notation node

-This is а selective procedure, main routine of XML package.
+Procedure ***nodes*** а selective procedure, main routine of XML package.
 Returns set of nodes.
 Each row contains some node properties.
+Procedure ***handle_nodes*** is its analogue for just early parsed xml document.

 ***source*** is xml view of node.
 For an element node ***source*** looks like **\<elem\>..\</elem\>** and is suitable for further parsing.
 For an attribute node ***source*** looks like **attr="attribute-value"**.

 ***text*** is the node scalar value, i.e. it is element text for an element node or an attribute value for an attribute node.

+***root*** and ***node*** are handles (pointers) of nodes to pass its to **handle_** family functions. ***root*** value is common to the result set.
+See **Notes** and **Examples**.

 ## functions *get_node*, *get_value* and *get_name*

     function get_node(
         xml    string    -- XML to be parsed
       , xpath  string    -- XPath expression
     )returns   string;   -- XML view of the first found node (source)

     function get_value(
         xml    string    -- XML to be parsed
       , xpath  string    -- XPath expression
     )returns   string;   -- value of the first found node (text)

     function get_name(
         xml    string    -- XML to be parsed
       , xpath  string    -- XPath expression
     )returns   string;   -- name of the first found node (name)

+    function handle_get_node(
+        handle bigint    -- handle of node to be explored , xpath  string    -- XPath expression
+    )returns   string;   -- XML view of the first found node (source)

+    function handle_get_value(
+        handle bigint    -- handle of node to be explored , xpath  string    -- XPath expression
+    )returns   string;   -- value of the first found node (text)

+    function handle_get_name(
+        handle bigint    -- handle of node to be explored , xpath  string    -- XPath expression
+    )returns   string;   -- name of the first found node (name)

-These are truncated versions of ***nodes*** procedure.
+These are truncated versions of ***nodes/handle_nodes*** procedures.
 Return source or value or name of the first found node.

+## Notes

+Procedures ***nodes*** and ***handle_nodes*** returns and all the ***handle_*** family routines accepts nodes handles.
+Thus once parsed entire xml document can be explored fast and thoroughly.

+Another way is to use text versions of the procedures and pass them text views of the nodes extracted above.
+This method works, but requires more time and resources due to excessive reparsing of all nodes.

+Be careful with handles.
+There is nothing you can do with them except pass them to the routines of the ***handle_*** family.
+Each root handle is alive until its select operator completed.
+Each child node handle is alive during its fetch iteration only.
+Using any handle outside of its lifetime is fraught with disruption of the server.
+Please see examples 5 and 6.

 ## Limitations